 When I recently visited it, the gift shop neighboring the green Borden house on 92 Second St. in Fall River, Massachusetts, smelled like cigarette smoke, and a black cat named Max wandered in and out, each of his legs shaved half way up.
 There were binders resting on a pew, stuffed with news clippings and official documents from the late 1990s on.

-Next to the headline, “Leary Press Gets the Ax,” about the demolition of the neighboring press building, “Bye bye Lery Press,” is written, misspelled in crawling black letters.
+Next to the headline, “Leary Press Gets the Ax,” about the demolition of the neighboring press building, “Bye bye Lery Press,” was written, misspelled in crawling black letters.

 “Possible opening in April,” said a woman into the phone.
 “Which room did you want to book?”
 Sue, the part-time Borden tour guide of five years, did not want to give a last name, though she did tell me that she was featured on the show Kindred Spirits in season 2, episode 1.

 Sue said previous tour guides have had problems.
 One died.
 Two had strokes.
 One lost both her mother and father.
 I haven’t been able to confirm any of these claims, but it did bring me to wonder what brought this middle-aged woman with dark, sharply cut bangs and an even sharper New England accent to work in this creepy house for so long.